sm86/libra/language/transaction-builder/generator/README.md

 * Go >= 1.13

 * Rust (NOTE: Code generation of dependency-free Rust is experimental.
-Consider using the diemries of the Libra repository instead.)
+Consider using the diemries of the Diem repository instead.)

 ## Quick Start

-From the root of the Libra repository, run `cargo build -p transaction-builder-generator`.
+From the root of the Diem repository, run `cargo build -p transaction-builder-generator`.

 You may browse command line options with `target/debug/generate-transaction-builders --help`.